breezeight/nicola_blog/docs/yoga.md

 Sage Patanjali has penned the ancient Indian heritage of Yoga through his treatise the Yoga Sutras of Patanjali, which is an encompassing study of the subject which consists of just 196 sutras (aphorisms).
 In the present century, Yogacharya B.K.S.
 Iyengar has made it possible for ordinary human beings to experience the wisdom of these sutras in the midst of living a life.

 Click here to know about Sage Patanjali Temple at Bellur.

-= Poses naming tricks
+# Poses naming tricks

 Adho = downward

-== Salamba
+## Salamba

-Salamba is a Sanskrit word meaning “to support.”
-Its opposite is niralamba, which means “unsupported” or “without support.”
+Salamba is a Sanskrit word meaning "to support."
+Its opposite is niralamba, which means "unsupported" or "without support."

 Salamba describes a pose in which the yogi uses the hands, arms or other type of support for balance or to otherwise aid in exercise of the posture.

 NOTE: Salamba yoga poses should be mastered before the yogi attempts the more challenging niralamba versions.
 Some common salamba poses include:

-* Salamba kapotasana (supported pigeon) - a half split with the hands placed on the ground for support
+- Salamba kapotasana (supported pigeon) - a half split with the hands placed on the ground for support
-* Salamba sarvangasana (supported shoulder stand) - the upper arms rest on the ground and the hands rest on the lower back
+- Salamba sarvangasana (supported shoulder stand) - the upper arms rest on the ground and the hands rest on the lower back
-* Salamba bhujangasana (supported cobra, or sphinx) - the forearms provide support for the backbend
+- Salamba bhujangasana (supported cobra, or sphinx) - the forearms provide support for the backbend
-* Salamba sirsasana (supported headstand) - the forearms and interlocked hands form a sort of basket to support the head and provide balance
+- Salamba sirsasana (supported headstand) - the forearms and interlocked hands form a sort of basket to support the head and provide balance
-* Salamba balasana (supported child's pose) - the torso and head rest on a prop, typically a rolled-up blanket or several blankets
+- Salamba balasana (supported child's pose) - the torso and head rest on a prop, typically a rolled-up blanket or several blankets

-= Poses
+# Poses
 include::yoga_poses/ardha_matsyendrasana.adoc[]

 include::yoga_poses/ardha_matsyendrasana.adoc[]